send feedback

 What I’m looking for

-I’m looking for a full-time job in software engineering, preferably in the subfield of data science, machine learning, and/or artificial intelligence.
-I am not restricting my search to those fields, but they will make the best use of my skills.
+I’m looking for a full-time job in software engineering or data analytics, preferably in an environment where I can can apply statistics or machine learning techniques.
 A web development job (which I can do full-stack, or as just frontend or backend) would also suit me well.
-I would accept a job outside of my areas of expertise given a good offer and with the understanding that I would need quite a bit of training.
+I would accept a job outside of my areas of expertise as well, as long as the work would be fulfilling and training would be available to help me succeed.

 Work history